 How often should you go to a salt room?

 For particular conditions, like asthma, allergies, cold or flu, visiting two to four times per week while symptoms are at their worst are usually very beneficial.

 What do you wear in a salt room?

 Wear comfortable, casual clothing.
 Salt easily brushes off your clothing and you will be given disposable booties for your feet to help keep the room sterile.

 How do I schedule a salt room session?

-To take advantage of our June 2020 BOGO Special, simply call our office at 407-862-1163 to reserve a session time for two.
-Otherwise, click here to visit our online booking page.
+Simply call our office at 407-862-1163 to reserve a session time.
+Or, click here to visit our online booking page.
 Then get ready for a refreshing breath of salt air!